frida/frida-website/_i18n/en/_posts/2020-05-19-frida-12-9-released.markdown

   hooked by the bootstrapper without worrying about the bootstrapper getting confused when it encounters your hooks.
 Thanks [@mrmacete][]!

+### Changes in 12.9.8

+- ApiResolver implementations now support case-insensitive matching by appending “/i” to the query string.
+Thanks [@Hexploitable][]!
+- The *module* ApiResolver no longer leaks the *MatchInfo* instance.
+- CModule runtime gained *GLib.PatternSpec* and GLib UTF-8 case helpers.
+- *DebugSymbol.load()* introduced to be able to explicitly load debug symbols.
+  For now this is only implemented on Windows, where we now also support “module!symbol” notation for improved performance and precision.
+Thanks [@ohjeongwook][]!
+- Java bridge got a brand new API: *Java.enumerateMethods(query)* This enables efficiently locating methods matching a given query.
+- *ObjC.choose()* no longer crashes due to a lifetime issue only reproducible in our V8 runtime.

 [Stalker]: /docs/stalker/
 [what other functions does this function call]: https://codeshare.frida.re/@oleavr/who-does-it-call/